-As per report of information security organization, IICS; cyber espionage is one of the biggest threats to private sector companies.
-Cyber espionage can also be considered a part of cyber warfare between various countries.
-Many countries including US, UK, Russia, China etc. have been using cyber espionage as part of their military arsenal since long time.
-As per corporate information security experts, private sector companies and various computer security companies are realizing the importance of cyber espionage.
+As per information security organizations, cyber spying is one of the biggest threats to private sector companies.
+Cyber spying is also known as cyber espionage.
+It can also be considered a part of cyber warfare between various countries.
+Many countries including US, UK, Russia, China etc. have been using cyber espionage as part of their military arsenal since a long time.
+Businesses are becoming more aware of these malicious practices and are therefore taking help of information security consulting companies to mitigate these risks.

-There is a drastic rise in number of cybercrimes and the need for information security consulting professionals.
-Even many countries that were not involved in cyber warfare activities, have now started running cyber warfare campaigns.
-Primary consumers of cyber warfare products are government agencies for controlling the cyber space and private sector companies for corporate information security and corporate espionage.
-The vendors of cyber warfare products are information security organizations, defense contractors, private sector computer security companies and independent hacker groups.
+There is a drastic rise in the number of cyber crimes and the need for information security consulting professionals.
+Even many countries that were not involved in cyber warfare activities have now started running cyber spying campaigns.
+The primary consumers of cyber warfare products are government agencies.
+They are meant for controlling the cyber space and private sector companies for corporate information security and corporate espionage.
+The vendors of cyber warfare products are information security organizations, defense contractors, private sector information security consulting companies and independent hacker groups.

-Cyber espionage for economic motives is very common as countries such as China are using data theft as a means to gain economic advantage in business deals.
-Information security organization experts claim that with these state sponsored attacks private sector companies in China can take market advantage by stealing competitor’s product designs, marketing and business strategies.
+Cyber espionage for economic motives is very common, as countries such as China are using data theft as a means to gain economic advantage in business deals.
+Information security organization experts claim that with these state sponsored attacks, private sector companies in China can take market advantages by stealing competitor’s product designs, marketing and business strategies

-Dave Smith, information security consulting researcher at information security organization adds that usually zero-day exploits are used in conjunction with social engineering methods such as spear phishing and watering hole attacks to break into corporate information security architecture.
+Information security consulting experts mention that usually zero-day exploits are used in conjunction with social engineering methods such as spear phishing and watering hole attacks to break into corporate information security architecture.
 Zero day exploits are used for cyber espionage and for doing cyber attacks.
 IICS, Information security organization which deals with zero day vulnerabilities and zero days exploits; mentions that there is huge market for these and are sold to highest bidders.
 Zero day vulnerabilities are used as weapons by governments, private sector companies, criminals, and private arms dealers.

-Information security consulting researchers, who find these vulnerabilities, usually don’t get the necessary attention from software or hardware companies or worse in some cases these companies try to sue Information security consulting researchers.
-This is one of the reasons why information security consulting researchers sometime end up selling zero day vulnerabilities in black market or to cyber weapons dealers.
-That’s why computer security companies refer zero day exploits as cyber weapons.
+Hackers or information security organizations, who find these vulnerabilities, usually don’t get the necessary attention from software or hardware companies, or even worse, in some cases these companies try to sue information security organizations.
+This is one of the reasons why information security researchers sometimes end up selling zero day vulnerabilities in the black market or to cyber weapons dealers.
+That’s why information security organizations refer to zero day exploits as cyber weapons.

-Experts from Information security organization explain that there is a race to buy and pile up zero-days.
+Experts from information security organizations explain that there is a race to buy and pile up zero-days.
 Also the international arm control treaty doesn’t limit buying and selling of zero days as of now.
-US government has defined its policy towards zero-day disclosure, however other develop countries such as Australia, Spain, Germany , Russia and the United Kingdom have not even initiated the development of zero-day disclosure policy at all.
-Thus as of now computer security companies, independent information security consulting researchers and information security organizations can continue trading zero-days exploits as long as they are selling them to the right party.
+US government has defined its policy towards zero-day disclosure, however other developed countries such as Australia, Spain, Germany, Russia and the United Kingdom have not even initiated the development of zero-day disclosure policy at all.
+Thus as of now information security organizations, independent information security consulting researchers and hackers can continue trading zero-days exploits as long as they are selling them to the right party.

-Trading is done in white zero day market by freelance information security consulting researchers, computer security company’s researchers and information security organizations researchers.
-White zero day market is also known as bug bounty program.
-Roy Mcfadden, a corporate information security expert explains that software makers offer a sum of money, to anyone who finds in their software or hardware and discloses the existence of a vulnerability to them.
-Bounty is paid to those people who use their skills to find and disclose vulnerabilities so that software makers can fix them, thereby improving overall information security.
+Trading is done in the white market by freelance information security consulting researchers.
+As per information security organizations, the white market is also known as the bug bounty market.
+In it, companies offers a sum of money, to anyone who finds in their software or hardware and discloses the existence of a vulnerability to them.
+Bounty is paid to those people who use their skills to find and disclose vulnerabilities so that companies can fix them, thereby improving overall information security.

 1. Target range of the vulnerability and exploit.